TickLabVN/file-synchronizer/README.md

 ---

-> **Note:** This application is currently in beta.
+> **Note:** This application is currently in development.
 If you find any issues or have suggestions for improvements, please report them or contribute via pull requests.
 We appreciate your feedback!